Partacus-SPQR/SimpleLoot/README.md

 ### Armor Equip
 - In your inventory, hover over armor pieces to equip them
 - Hover over equipped armor slots to unequip
+- Hover armor in inventory while already wearing same type to instantly swap

 ### Crafting Grid
-- In your inventory or crafting table, hover over items to send them to the crafting grid
+- In your inventory or crafting table, hover over items to send a full stack to the crafting grid
 - Hover over crafting grid slots to move items back to inventory
-- Hover over the crafting output to collect crafted items
+- Hover over the crafting output to craft the maximum amount possible

 ## Configuration